-Whilst at Cambridge, Crashaw made friends with Abraham Cowley, who became a wellknown minor poet.
-He seems to have visited Little Gidding, the nearby Anglican community run by Nicholas Ferrar, whom Herbert had also known.
-Cambridge at this time was in reaction against Puritanism and had become quite influenced by High Church Anglicanism.
+Whilst at Cambridge, Crashaw made friends with Abraham Cowley, who became a well-known become quite influenced by High Church Anglicanism.
 Certainly, Crashaw had dropped his Puritan upbringing and was becoming High Church, as was his friend, Cowley..
 He died at Loretto.
-His best work is in Steps to the Temple (1646) and much of it was reprinted with valuable additions in Carmen Deo Nostra (1652).
-In many ways Crashaw is not metaphysical: his poems reveal no complexity of mind, no conflict or tension: the manner is not colloquial, and the images are pictorial rather than intellectual, lacking the homeliness of Donne and Herbert.
+His best work is in Steps to the Temple (1646) and much of it was reprinted with valuable additions in Carmen Deo conflict or tension: the manner is not colloquial, and the images are pictorial rather than intellectual, lacking the homeliness of Donne and Herbert.
 At the same time he has the metaphysical fondness for the striking conceit, which, in him, often becomes fantastic.
 His poetry is notable for its fire and fervour, and the impetus which it derives from his religious excitement and exaltation.
-It is emotional rather than thoughtful, and his long, irregular odes are full of gaudy extravagances and sensuous decoration, often showing an undisciplined rapture, though he is capable of simple beauty.
+It is emotional rather than thoughtful, and his long, irregular odes are full of gaudy extravagances and sensuous decoration, often showing anundisciplined rapture, though he is capable of simple beauty.